sccn/sccn.github.io/workshops/EEGLAB_2022_Lublin.md

 faculty and other professional.
 The registration costs includes conference space rental, all coffee breaks, and a short excursion.

-<b>Registration: Please complete this [form)](https://docs.google.com/forms/d/e/1FAIpQLSdaQ7elxr_1fumn0DCYVI1qDrOeDqaWGNFljtdghokQRVKmfg/viewform) by April 30.
+<b>Registration: Please complete this [form)](https://docs.google.com/forms/d/e/1FAIpQLSdaQ7elxr_1fumn0DCYVI1qDrOeDqaWGNFljtdghokQRVKmfg/viewform) by May 31.

 <b>Call for papers:</b> During the EEGLAB Workshop in Lublin a poster
 session will be held.
 We offer the possibility of publishing abstracts